mitalee18/Pig-Game/README.md

 2. If a Player rolls 1 then his round score is nullified.
 3. First player to reach 100 wins the game.

+#New Change:

+If you want advance version of the game just change the script to challenge.js
 ##This is a coursework project

 [Udemy Javascript Course](https://www.udemy.com/course/the-complete-javascript-course/)